FabriceSalvaire/Musica/README.rst

 What is Musica ?
 ---------------------

-Musica is a Python module which
+Musica is a Python toolkit for computational music.

 Where is the Documentation ?
 ----------------------------